perrutquist/Structured.jl/README.md

 making it possible to extract replies from the Large Language Model in the form of a specific Julia type, rather than text or JSON.

 The prompt should instruct the AI to reply with JSON representing the required object, and explain what each field represents.
-It is recommended that the type name and field names are carefully chosen, as they will influence the AI.
+It is recommended that the type names and field names are carefully chosen, as they will influence the AI.

 ## Supported Types